 There is a lot of noise around the Tenkara system of fly-fishing.
 Some of this noise would have you believe it is the brave new world of fly-fishing.
 It is not.
 Not by a long way.

 Tenkara is fishing simplicity itself.
 A long, up to 15 feet or so, very light telescopic rod, with the line attached directly to the rod tip.
 Flick out a fly, control the drift with rod and wait for a fish to jump on said fly.

-From my experience using a Tenkara rod over the last 6 or eight months, I can confirm that it can catch a lot of fish, and it can be a whole lot of fun.
+From my experience using a Tenkara rod over the last two years, I can confirm that it can catch a lot of fish, and it can be a whole lot of fun.

 Using a 13' 6" rod, and a 13' line and leader I have had great sport catching little trout, anything up to around 10" or so.
 It is just so easy - hook up, lift the rod tip, let the fish slash about till it tires, then swing the line in, unhook the fish, and let it swim away, with a 'what the hell was that' look on its face.